Gethe/klipper_config/README.md

 # Custom Klipper Configuration

+> [!CAUTION]
+> This is far from complete, let alone finished.
+As such it has had very little
+> practical testing.

 This is my custom configuration for the Klipper firmware.
 It is designed to be easy to set up, and highly modular.
 I made this primarily to make it easier to share macros and other settings between printers, as well as to provide a config